What is Cloud Cost Optimization?

 In the cloud, costs are obvious and painful.

-If you repeat the on-premises behaviours of just deploying virtual machines that do one thing only (e.g. webserver) and they are lightly utilised, you need to either reduce the size of the VM or combine multiple services.
+If you repeat the on-premises behaviors of just deploying virtual machines that do one thing only (e.g. webserver) and they are lightly utilized, you need to either reduce the size of the VM or combine multiple services.

 The cloud architect is key here to make sure the design accommodates this.

 An old-world, on-premises architecture will cause this cost wastage.

 By looking at your cloud map in Hyperglance, these wasteful resources are highlighted in context by overlaying their performance on top of the instance in the cloud architecture, making the cloud architect's job much simpler.

 A Cloud Architect should spend their waking hours watching a dashboard or manually searching for savings.

 It’s essential that they can program an automated “extra member of the team” to always look for this waste.

 That is, every time a new kind of waste is found, a rule should be created to always look for that waste from now on.

 This gives the Cloud Architect the confidence to say in a meeting, “We not only discovered this waste and eliminated it once, but we will now avoid it in future because we’ve taught the system to look for it.”